Franna88/abiezer_cms/README.md

 - 🔄 Material Usage Tracking
 - 📝 Material Specifications
 - 💰 Cost Estimation
+- 🆕 **Recent UI/UX Improvements**
+  - Material list is now compact, modern, and visually appealing
+  - Adjust and Audit Trail buttons are inline with the progress bar for each material
+  - Audit Trail opens in a modal dialog for better usability
+  - 'Request More' button is hidden for admin users
+  - Material Requests section removed from the Bill of Materials view for projects
+- 🕵️ **Audit Trail for BOM**
+  - View a complete history of all changes and adjustments
+  - See who made each change, when, and what was changed
+  - Access the Audit Trail via a button next to 'Edit Bill of Materials'
+  - Combines BOM edits, material usage, and movement logs in a single view

 ### Purchasing Management
 - 🛒 Purchase Order Creation